 Chances are, your clients, customers, employees and worshippers currently care for a parent, spouse, child, grandparent or sibling with a chronic illness or disability.
 A caregiving experience is a unique one because of its challenging situations, difficult emotions and heartbreaking impact.
 With our class, you’ll better understand those individuals you encounter at work and in the community.
 With greater insights, you’ll feel better about your interactions and conversations with family caregivers.

-The Master Caregiving Facilitator™ training combines our Facilitator training with our two of our Caregiving Master Classes: The Caregiving and The Caregiving Fatigues.
+The Master Caregiving Facilitator™ training combines our Facilitator training with our two of our Caregiving Master Classes: The Six Caregiving Stages and The Caregiving Fatigues.
 After this 10-hour training, you’ll have the knowledge, skills and tools to confidently lead a caregiving support group that will meet virtually or in-person.
 In addition, you’ll enhance your insights about the personal caregiving experience so that you can meet your support group members where they are.